AlexL-JWA/wp-event-manager-location/README.md

-# WP Event Manager - Event Location
+# Location for WP Event Manager

 Adds to the event a description of the location in which the event takes place